KnatteAnka/TimberAPI_Docs/documentation/getting_started/making_mods/unity_modding/index.md

 1. Close the project and change version to modding version as described above.
 1. It will then Open the project, warning may show about version and just click continue
 1. Wait for Editor to open, This may take some time
-    * If question about Safe mode is shown select
+    * If question about Safe mode is shown select.
-    if it does press exit safe mode in the top left corner
+    If it does press exit safe mode in the top left corner
 1. Try open Assets/Frog statue/FrogStatue.Folktails it should now show settings for the prefab example prefab name.
     * if it does not redo the [Thunderkit](#steps-to-import-game-scripts)
 1. Up Top you have shortcuts to select mod and action do execute if non is shown:
 "image"
     1. Open Assets/Rebuild and Launch and uncheck and check Quick Access
-    1. do the same for any mods manifests
+    1. Do the same for any mods manifests
-1. you should now be able to select Rebuild and a mod in the list and press Execute to launch the game with that mod.
+1. You should now be able to select Rebuild and a mod in the list and press Execute to launch the game with that mod.
     * even if it will crash because textures and meshes are missing.

 ## Update or add mod to Unity launch